arendst/Tasmota/README.md

 ## Patchlevel1
 - Added support for 4 channel A/D converter ADS1115
-- Added ApMAC in MQTT STATUS to identify connected AccessPoint
 - Changes MQTT Heap and WEBSERVER HEAP from kByte to Byte

 ## Sonoff-Tasmota